 I hope these tips and the discussion of “authenticity” help you make informed decisions about how to interpret the Mozart pieces you’re playing, so you can be an active participant in the tradition of musical performance.
 Part of the point of music (as with any art) is human connection, and learning about this tradition connects you to people of the past and present.
 It’s a wonderful club to participate in!

 If you found the videos from Josh Wright helpful, I encourage you to check out his ProPractice Course, as it covers the techniques you need to be a classical pianist.
+Or if you need help with any specific pieces by Mozart, check out Dr. Wright’s stand-alone tutorials on Mozart pieces.

 Finally, if you found this post interesting, be sure to hit the like button below and subscribe (no spam, just notifications of new posts!), so you don’t miss the more in-depth description of the authenticity debate that I’ll be sharing in the future!